MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 :::image type="content" source="media/authoring-create-edit-topics/add-quick-reply.png" alt-text="Add quick replies to a question node" border="false":::

+A quick reply works like a suggestion that the user can user or ignore.
+To enforce a choice from a finite list, use a multiple choice question node.

+> [TIP]
-Some user clients do not support quick replies, in which case the client may not render them.
+> Some user clients do not support quick replies, in which case the client may not render them.
 Some user clients have an upper limit on the number of quick replies that they allow.

 ### Message variations

-Some nodes allow you to add message variations.
+The **Message** and **Question** nodes allow you to add message variations.
 When you do this, the bot will respond randomly with one of the variations.

 1. Select **Add** and then **Message variation**.
 This will add an additional text box for a message variation.